Wood Baseball Bats and Billets

 This was confirmed scientifically in 1991 by engineers Terry Bahill and William Karnavas who developed

-the "Bat Chooser".
-Laser beams were used to measure bat speed and players were given 8 succeedingly heavier bats to swing.
-The idea was to find the players optimum bat weight where his bat speed did not drop enough to effect the extra power obtained by using a heavier bat.
-They found that on average, 40 oz was the optimum bat weight for a Major League player.
+The idea was to find the players optimum bat weight where his bat speed did not drop enough to effect the extra power obtained

 Bat weight vs Bat speed vs Bat control